 - Venturing (14-20 year old boys and girls)

 - Learning for Life/Exploring (14-20 year old boys and girls)

 Serving the Denver metro area, the Denver Boy Scouts offers programs in the following counties: Arapahoe, Adams, Broomfield, Denver, Douglas, Elbert, Jefferson, Clear Creek, Park and Gilpin.

 To inspire hope, improve lives and strengthen our community by providing mental health and related solutions for individuals and families.
-Jefferson Center for Mental Health (Jefferson Center) is the private 501 (c) (3) not-for-profit community mental health center serving Jefferson, Clear Creek and Gilpin counties for nearly 60 years.
+Jefferson Center is the private 501 (c) (3) not-for-profit community mental health center serving Jefferson, Clear Creek and Gilpin counties for nearly 60 years.
 Jefferson Center has a variety of programs for people of all ages, from all walks of life and available to all members of our community.
 Click here to learn more!

 BENEFICIARY: Jefferson Center for Mental Health